graphql/graphql-spec/spec/Section 3 -- Type System.md

          1. The object field argument must accept the same type (invariant) as the interface field argument.
-      3. The object field may include additional arguments not defined in the interface field, but any additional argument must not be required.
+      3. The object field may include additional arguments not defined in the interface field, but any additional argument must not be required, e.g. must not be of a non-nullable type.

 ### Interfaces